DixonRes/DixonRes/README.md

 make install                       # optional
 ```
 For more options, run `./configure --help` or `make help`.
-We also provide a Windows GUI at [DixonRes/DixonRes-Windows](https://github.com/DixonRes/DixonRes-Windows).
+We also provide a Windows GUI at [DixonRes-Windows](https://github.com/DixonRes/DixonRes-Windows) or [DixonRes-Cross](https://github.com/DixonRes/DixonRes-Cross).

 ---